Separated But Living In The Same House…And Sleeping In The Same Bed

 1. If they have told their kids they are separating, then the kids are either completely confused, or are assuming their parents have changed their minds and are getting back together.
 This could be very traumatic later on if/when they decide to split.
 Plus, it hurts the kids in grieving and accepting the split because they are holding onto hope.

 2. Of course sleeping in the same bed is going to lead to intimacy from time to time.
 We are humans.
-We get lonely and we need physical love, and the sex if safe and familiar and sentimental.
+We get lonely and we need physical love, and the sex is safe and familiar and sentimental.
 Why is this bad?
 It’s not unless you are trying to figure out whether or not you want to make your life together work or if you are trying to move on.

 Why?
 Because these two people have no chance of moving forward with anything because technically they are still together.
 Sharing the same bed doesn’t allow them to think clearly, to act reasonably, and to remember why their relationship is on the brink of divorce.
 Think about it, after a woman has sex with a man, she’s thinking, “Awww, that felt so good.
-He’s so cute and cuddly and I always loved his body…” blah blah blah.
-Now, she can’t think about what went wrong in the marriage because her mind is clouded with post-sex adoration.
+He’s so cute and cuddly and I always loved his body…” Now, she can’t think about what went wrong in the marriage because her mind is clouded with post-sex adoration.
 Until the next fight.
 Then she regrets the sex and is back in the “I want a divorce” mode.
 This is an unhealthy, a vicious, paralyzing cycle that can become toxic.

 Here’s the thing.
 If two people are separated and living in the same house, I get it.
 You do what you have to do.
 But there is the couch, there is the guest bedroom, there’s the basement, perhaps.
 One person needs to sleep in one of those places to establish the separation if the two want to be on the road to making a firm decision on the divorce.

-Sadly, things with this couple will remain like this for as long as they share a bed.
+Sadly, things with this couple will most likely remain like this for as long as they share a bed.
 One could become jealous if the other starts to date, they might go to bed really angry some nights, and they might rationalize a million times why they can make it work.
 Why?
 Because having your partner in bed with you makes you feel safe and secure.
 It’s the easy way out.
 It’s comfortable.
 And wishfully, you think you can make it work.

 I’m not saying this couple can’t work things out.
 On the contrary, I think the fact that they are sleeping in the same bed and having occasional sex speaks volumes about their genuine feelings of love, and therefore offers hope and a chance for a reconciliation.

 But, neither will really have a clear picture about what they want or how they can make the relationship work (or not) until they really separate.
 And “really separate” means separate beds and no physical contact.
 It isn’t easy, but I think in the end, being apart physically will help them either stay apart or realize they want to give their marriage another try.
-I hope the latter is what they decide!

 Like this article?
 Check out, “11 Things People Say To Justify Staying In An Unhappy Marriage”